-10.1 It is advisable for the Council to establish hearing panels to hear disciplinary and grievance hearings on an annual basis so that if a dispute does arise in the workplace the elected members involved are already trained and briefed on their duties as a hearing or appeal panel member.
-In situations where individual members are implicated in the dispute or have undertaken an investigatory role then they will need to be substituted as panel members.
+10.1 The Council will establish a Hearing Panel (PD041) on an annual basis.
+In situations where individual Councillors are implicated in the dispute or have undertaken an investigatory role then they will need to be substituted as panel members.